dpawlows/MGITM/README.md

 Installation
 ------------
+In order to run M-GITM, you should have the following packages installed:
+- openmpi-bin
+- openmpi-common
+- libopenmpi-dev
+- make
+- perl

+Additionally, you need a fortran compiler.
+On personal computers, it is common to run using
+- gfortran-9
+While on NASA computers,
+- ifort
+is typically used.

+ With these packages installed, M-GITM can be installed with:
 `Config.pl -install -mars [-compiler=compiler]`

     The configuration script is capable of detecting the appropriate compiler on some systems.
 However, you may opt to specify the appropriate compiler (e.g. -compiler=gfortran)

+> One common installation error can happen if perl isn't setup to search . for libraries.
+> If you see such an error, ensure that you have PERL5LIB=. set in your shell startup file.

 Compilation
 -----------